 \ee provides a well-known simplified model for the flavour anomalies~\cite{Gherardi:2020qhc,Buttazzo:2017ixm,Hiller:2014yaa,Bauer:2015knc,Dorsner:2019itg,Angelescu:2021lln,Dorsner:2017ufx,Becirevic:2018afm,Babu:2020hun,Crivellin:2017zlb,Marzocca:2021miv,Marzocca:2021azj,Crivellin:2019dwb,Bordone:2020lnb}.
 Either leptoquark might be there to address a subset of data: only the weak triplet (singlet) is needed for the $b\to s \ell^+ \ell^- $ ($\Delta a_\mu$) anomalies.
 However, since the two indicated mass scales and the flavour structures of the couplings are compatible, it is appealing to consider both states together.

-For our lepton-flavoured $ \U(1)_X$, we start by considering the most general class of anomaly-free, quark-universal, vector-like\footnote{It is convenient to restrict to vector-like lepton charges to ensure that renormalisable Yukawa couplings are permitted for all three charged leptons. } $\U(1)$ extensions of the SM gauge group~\cite{Salvioni:2009jp,Allanach:2018vjg,Altmannshofer:2019xda} that {\itshape i}) are consistent with the `muoquark conditions' of~\cite{Greljo:2021npi}; {\itshape ii}) restrict to the case where two lepton charges coincide, which allows for a dense neutrino Majorana matrix using only one or two $\U(1)_X$-breaking scalars; and {\itshape iii}) do not require additional chiral fermions beyond the SM + 3$\nu_\RR$.
+For our lepton-flavoured $ \U(1)_X$, we start by considering the most general class of anomaly-free, quark-universal, vector-like\footnote{It is convenient to restrict to vector-like lepton charges to ensure that renormalisable Yukawa couplings are permitted for all three charged leptons. } $\U(1)$ extensions of the SM gauge group~\cite{Salvioni:2009jp,Allanach:2018vjg,Altmannshofer:2019xda} that {\itshape i}) are consistent with the `muoquark conditions' of~\cite{Greljo:2021npi}; {\itshape ii}) restrict to the case where two lepton charges coincide, which allows for a dense neutrino Majorana mass matrix using only one or two $\U(1)_X$-breaking scalars;\footnote{Had we picked out the electron or tauon as being special rather than the muon, with a corresponding `electroquark' or `tauoquark', our central story regarding neutrino masses, discrete gauge symmetry, and exact proton stability would follow essentially unchanged.
+Furthermore, one can generalize (\ref{eq:Xsymm}) to a fully LFUV 3-parameter class of symmetries $X=3m(B-L)+a(L_e-L_\mu)+b(L_\tau-L_\mu)$, allowing a triplet of flavoured leptoquarks, and find a bigger class of $(m,a,b)$ for which neutrino masses are generated by a scalar condensate that preserves the same crucial $\Z_9$ or $\Z_{18}$ gauge symmetry.
+All the interesting physics of our mechanism is captured by the simpler case (\ref{eq:Xsymm}).} and {\itshape iii}) do not require additional chiral fermions beyond the SM + 3$\nu_\RR$.
 Up to normalisation, this class is parametrized by two coprime integers $m$ and $n \neq 0$:

 The model of~\cite{Greljo:2021xmg} is equivalent to the case $(m,n)=(1,3)$, ergo $X \propto B-3L_\mu$.
 In addition to the $ \U(1)_X $ gauge field $ X_\mu $, we introduce two SM singlet $\phi_{e\tau}$ and $\phi_\mu$ with $\U(1)_X$ charges, which acquire vacuum expectation values (VEVs) at a high scale.
 Both the SM fields and $ S_{1/3} $ are charged under $ \U(1)_X $, with charges recorded in Table~\ref{tab:fields} detailing the full field content of the model.